IT Support Automation Examples: 20 Ranked by Operational Impact

 What it does: Generates a structured summary of each ticket at handoff points: what was reported, what was attempted, what was found, and what remains unresolved.

-Why it matters: Context recreation at handoff is one of the most consistently underestimated sources of hidden workload in multi-tier IT support.
+Why it matters: Context recreation at handoff is one of the most underestimated sources of hidden workload in multi-tier IT support.
 A receiving agent reading a 100-word AI summary rather than a 20-message thread recovers five to ten minutes per handoff.

 Precondition: Works out of the box on Freshservice Enterprise.
 No process precondition required beyond ticket routing being consistent enough to generate reliable handoff points.